dipeshshresthaofficial/react-projects/lucid_bmi_calculator/README.md

+# Technologies Used:
+- React
+- Tailwind CSS

+# Concepts Used
+- Reuseable component (Slider component)
+- Data binding (between state and input fields)
+- Callback function in parent (for passing data from child to parent)
+- React useState hook
+- Default Parameters

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.